 Because it’s there?
 Because you feel the need?
 Or because it’s one of the most popular long-distance footpaths in the world?
 All are good reasons but for many years I wasn’t convinced that I wanted to trek for 200 miles from St Bees to Robin Hood’s Bay.

 After buying Alfred Wainwright’s ‘A Coast to Coast Walk – A Pictorial Guide’ in the early 1980s, I waited until 2013 before walking his path.
 Though the idea of crossing England and three national parks was appealing, the route includes long stretches, like the Vale of Mowbray, that didn’t appeal.
-There were other long-distance walks that I wanted to do and I discounted Wainwright’s path for years.
-But eventually, I read enough enthusiastic, and indeed non-enthusiastic, accounts on walking the C2C to convince me otherwise.
+There were other long-distance walks that I wanted to do and so I discounted Wainwright’s path.
+But eventually, I read enough enthusiastic, and indeed non-enthusiastic, accounts of walking the C2C to convince me otherwise.

 Was it worth the thirty-year wait?